ws-garcia/VBA-CSV-interface/docs/api/properties/item.md

 # item
 {: .fs-9 }

-Gets a field, or an array with an entire record, from the result array on the current instance.
+Gets a field, or an array with an entire record, from the result `ECPArrayList` on the current instance.
 {: .fs-6 .fw-300 }

 ---